mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Today, Darrian still bears the scars of the Maghiz.
 There are extensive ruins of former TL 16 cites.
-These attract tourists and visitors with a scientific interest from quite far afield, as do the remains of what are now normally called ‘orchards’; the Ancients–built gardens that were home to the original Darrian civilization.
+These attract tourists and visitors with a scientific interest from quite far afield, as do the remains of what are now normally called 'orchards'; the Ancients–built gardens that were home to the original Darrian civilization.
 Trade in artefacts from these sites is very strictly controlled.

 Modern Darrian has a population numbering in the billions.
 Most of these people live on the surface, contrary to popular images of Darrian as a world of flying cities.
-The surface is divided more by mountain ranges than by seas, creating five great ‘basins’ which are the equivalent of continents.
+The surface is divided more by mountain ranges than by seas, creating five great 'basins' which are the equivalent of continents.
 In addition there are four flying cities, held aloft by gravitic technology.
 Each has its own unique characteristics and function, but altogether they contain only a